inpulse-tv/faceapp-backend/README.md

 $ python setup.py install
 ```

-You can also launch the API using Docker as follows:
+You can launch the API using either "gunicorn_fom.sh" script or Docker as follows:

 ```
 $ cd fom_api